naru6be1/CPXTBMine/press_release.md

 - **Persistent Game Rewards**: Secure storage of game achievements and CPXTB earnings
 - **CPXTB Token Contract**: Official CPXTB token deployed on Base network at 0x96a0Cc3c0fc5d07818E763E1B25bc78ab4170D1b

+Alex Chen, CTO of CPXTBMining, explains: "We've built our platform on Base network to leverage its superior transaction speed and lower gas fees.
+This gives our users the best possible experience when claiming rewards and interacting with our games.
+Security has been our top priority throughout development, with multiple audit layers ensuring the protection of user assets and data."

 ## Investor and Player Benefits

 Users of the platform enjoy: